BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Using Share Sheets

-Sharing for derived keys, SSKR shares, and
+Sharing for derived keys, SSKR shares, and seeds occurs via Share Sheets.
+This means that you can share them via a variety of standard methodologies, such as Airdrop, Messages, Mail, and other apps that offer sharing capabilities.
+We suggest sharing via an encrypted app, such as Signal.

 ## Deleting a Seed